 A core component of my research examines Christian perspectives on the ethics of relationships in Nashville, Tennessee, an increasingly multicultural city in the region of the United States where evangelical Protestantism is predominant.
 In the past several years, some churches have begun engaging in informal interreligious dialogue and the development of what they call 'authentic relationships' with Muslims.

-Samuel's PhD research in Social Anthropology is supervised by Professor Joel Robbins.
-His research, which takes place in Nashville, Tennessee (USA), examines the ethics of relationships among Evangelical Christians who engage in informal interreligious dialogue and friendship building with their Muslim neighbours.
-Samuel is interested in how the church conceives of the moral dimensions of this form of evangelical social engagement that foregrounds the recognition of religious diversity and the development of civic objectives with religious Others.
-What kinds of social and moral questions arise as the churchgoers navigate new expressions of (and arenas for) competing values, including the tension between exclusivism and pluralism?
-What do their experiences, as well as those of their Muslim counterparts, stand to teach us about the ethics of relationships in societies that are increasingly multicultural and framed by pluralistic public discourses?
+I'm interested in how churchgoers conceive of their relatedness to people whom they see as 'others' and of the moral dimensions of this form of evangelical social engagement that foregrounds the recognition of religious difference.
+Why have interreligious friendships become important to some Christians in Nashville and what makes them 'authentic'?
+What kinds of social and moral questions arise as these people navigate new expressions of (and arenas for) competing values?
+What do their reflections and experiences, as well as those of their Muslim counterparts, stand to teach us about the ethics of social relations and 'living with difference' in societies that are increasingly multicultural and framed by pluralistic public discourses?

 Back to People